Shy couplings, CAT(0) spaces, and the lion and man: geometry and the deterministic pursuit--evasion problem. geometry and the deterministic pursuit--evasion problem

-We now introduce two complementary notions of boundary regularity following \cite{Saisho-1987}.
-An \emph{exterior sphere condition} (also called \emph{weak convexity}) requires that every boundary point is touched by at least one external sphere.
-Here and in the following, let \(\ball(y,s)\) denote the open Euclidean ball of radius \(s\) centered on \(y\). \begin{defn}[Uniform exterior sphere condition, from {\citealp[\S1, Condition $(A)$]{Saisho-1987}}] \ A domain \(D\) is said to satisfy a \emph{uniform exterior sphere condition, based on radius \(r\)} if, for every \(x\in \partial D\), the set of ``exterior normals'' \(\NN_{x,r} = \{\nu \in \Reals^d: |\nu|=1, \ball(x+ r \nu, r) \cap D = \emptyset\}\) is non-empty, with \(\NN_{x,r}=\NN_{x,s}\) for \(0<s\leq r\). \end{defn} Thus a uniform exterior sphere condition allows one to move a fixed ball all the way around the outside of the domain boundary.
-In particular, \(D\) can have no ``inward-pointing corners''.
-Here is a simple observation which will be useful later and corresponds to the intuition about being able to move a fixed ball about \(D\); such \(D\) may be represented as intersections of complements of balls, in a manner entirely analogous to the representation of a convex set as the intersection of half-planes (so justifying the alternative term ``weak convexity''). \begin{lem} Suppose that the domain \(D\) satisfies a uniform exterior sphere condition based on radius \(r\).
+Thus a uniform exterior sphere condition allows one to move a fixed ball all the way around the outside of the domain boundary.
+In particular, $D$ can have no ``inward-pointing corners''.
+Here is a simple observation which will be useful later and corresponds to the intuition about being able to move a fixed ball about $D$; such $D$ may be represented as intersections of complements of balls, in a manner entirely analogous to the representation of a convex set as the intersection of half-planes (so justifying the alternative term ``weak convexity''). \begin{lem} Suppose that the domain $D$ satisfies a uniform exterior sphere condition based on radius $r$.
 Then